 Upon the conclusion of the Police Appeals Tribunal hearing, the Chair will decide whether to publish an outcome notice in relation to the appeal.
-A copy of all recent outcome notices can be found on this page.
+A copy of all recent outcome notices will be published in due course.

 Forthcoming Police Appeals Tribunal Hearings

 If you would like to attend a scheduled hearing then please email: firstname.lastname@example.org.
 You need to pre-register at least one working day before the Tribunal hearing and agree to the Standard conditions outlined below.
 You also need to bring valid photographic identification to gain access to Avon and Somerset Police Headquarters.

 Standard conditions of entry to Police Appeal Tribunal hearings